mtumilowicz/angularjs-weather-forecast/README.md

     * markup - language that annotates text so that the computer can manipulate that text
     * template is parsed and processes by AngularJS compiler during application start
     * the view - loaded, transformed and rendered DOM
+    * templates are written with HTML that contains AngularJS-specific elements and attributes
+    * AngularJS combines the template with information from the model and controller to render the dynamic view that a user sees in the browser
+    * types:
+        * Directive
+        * Markup
+        * Filter
+        * Form controls
 * **Directives** - extend HTML with custom attributes and elements
     * the only place where an application should access the DOM is within directives
 * **Model** - the data shown to the user in the view and with which the user interacts